popphp/pop-queue/README.md

 $queue->addJob($job);
 ```

-Once the callable is added to the queue, the worker will need to be aware of the application
+Then supply the application object at the point the job is actually worked.
+There are two ways to do
-object in order to pass it down to the job:
+that.
+Pass it to the worker, which hands it down to every queue it services:

 ```php
 use Pop\Queue\Queue;